THANKS TO OUR SUPPORTERS

 Elephant in the Room(formerly called Tusk) is a concert-theater experience

 that combines elements of film, puppetry, live music and theater.
-It investigates the breakdown of socializations using the
+It investigates the breakdown of socializations using the Human-Elephant Conflict.

 As a young female elephant comes of age, her family falls apart.
 Issues around wildlife poaching, displacement, and abandonment are explored through an original book and score.
 Told through the eyes of a young female calf and her rhino sister, Elephant in the Room draws parallels to conflicts inherent of human life.